metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1beta1_manifest.md

 Optional:

-- `api_url` (Attributes) The secret's key that contains the Discord webhook URL.
-The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--discord_configs--api_url))
+- `api_url` (Attributes) The secret's key that contains the Discord webhook URL.The secret needs to be in the same namespace as the AlertmanagerConfigobject and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--discord_configs--api_url))
 - `http_config` (Attributes) HTTP client configuration. (see [below for nested schema](#nestedatt--spec--receivers--discord_configs--http_config))
 - `message` (String) The template of the message's body.
 - `send_resolved` (Boolean) Whether or not to notify about resolved alerts.